Julia M. Challinor

 Julia M. Challinor, RN, PhD is an international nursing consultant for oncology with an anthropological perspective.
 Julia seeks to strengthen nursing resources and opportunities in countries with limited resources.
 She advocates for these nurses to be recognized as critical and essential members of any multidisciplinary team working to improve cancer care across the globe.

 Julia's current professional focus is mentorship of pediatric oncology nurses in low- and middle-income countries (LMIC) to advance nursing leadership and improve nursing care while recognizing local realities, limitations, and possibilities.
 She also offers support and mentorship to LMIC oncology nurses wishing to publish their research findings in peer-reviewed journals.
-Julia also serves as a volunteer Associate Adjunct Professor of Nursing at the UCSF School of Nursing in San Francisco, California, USA.
+Julia serves as the Associate Editor of the journal, Cancer Nursing, an international journal for cancer care research and official journal of the International Society of Nurses in Cancer Care.